rprouse/til/Readme.md

 I blog longer form posts on Retro-Computing at [8-Bit Labs](https://8bitlabs.ca/) and if I ever get back to it, posts on more modern technologies and programming are at [Alteridem.Net](https://alteridem.net/).

+## Folder Icon

+This repo has a folder icon set in `desktop.ini`.
+To enable it, you must set the system file attribute with `attrib +s til`.

 ## 🗒️ Categories

 - [C#/CSharp](#ccsharp)